The Doon Dictionary

 Handloom

 A weaving machine operated entirely by a person’s hands and feet, without electricity.
-A handloom weaver can usually produce about 4 to 5 meters of fabric a day.
+A handloom weaver can usually produce about 4 to 5 metres of fabric a day.

 -